DAVIS FOOD COOPERATIVE, INC.

-The regular monthly meeting was called to order at 7:03 pm at the Davis Food Co-op Teaching Kitchen, 537 G Street, Davis, California, by Stacie Hartung-Frerichs
+The regular monthly meeting was called to order at 7:00 pm at the Davis Food Co-op Teaching Kitchen Conference Room, 537 G Street, Davis, California, by Zoë Plakias

-Staff Present: Doug Walter, Julie Cross, Eric Stromberg, Rachel Quinn, Laura Doyle
+Staff Present: Eric Stromberg, Doug Walter, Julie Cross

 The Secretary determined that notice of the meeting was duly provided as required by Bylaw Art.
 VIII §6(C), and that a quorum of Directors was present under Art.
 VIII §6(B).

 Stacie: So, I received two letters.
 One was a thank you from a Girl Scout Troup.
 And the other was a letter about why somebody revoked his or her membership.
 I had a member comment to me that she would be interested in ordering food online and picking it up in West Davis.

 Desmond: I got a communication from a member Martha T. She has wanted to have more explicit directives from the Co-op regarding what items in the deli are recyclable.

 Julie: Souper Bowl tickets go on sale tomorrow.
 It is the last Sunday of February as usual.
 We have had a “yes” from every restaurant we’ve invited.

 Stacie: I’ve been attending Yolo Food Connect.
 We are the only retailer besides the Farmers’ Market who attends.
 The discussion came up about why we don’t push people bringing food into the county to source locally.
 Sodexo is now sourcing locally due to that initiative.
 This Thursday is Soup’s On benefiting the kids farmers’ market.
 February 10 from 4 to 6, we have invited potential directors to come and talk.
 Over the break, I visited two co-ops and I brought stuff from each of them: one was Quincy the other was a co-op in Carbondale, Illinois; I’ve brought their newsletters and membership material.